 Eoin holds a BSc (hons) and MSc in Mathematics from National University of Ireland, Galway and a higher Diploma in Corporate Governance from the University College Dublin, Smurfit Business School.

-Andrew Murphy is a director at Transport and Environment, a Brussels-based EU-level sustainable transport NGO, where his work focuses on measures to reduce emissions from the aviation sector.
+Andrew Murphy is an expert in sustainable transport with experience working in government, civil society and industry.
+His experience covers developing market-based mechanisms, promoting modal shift, and European regulations.
 He was an observer to the 2015 Paris climate conference, along with many other UNFCCC gatherings.
-Prior to Transport and Environment, he worked in the European Parliament and the European Commission.
 A Galway native, he graduated from NUI Galway with a BA and LLB, and previously studied at the University of Richmond in the US.

 Prof. Frank O’Mara

 Professor Frank O’Mara took up the role of Director of Teagasc on 1 October 2021.
 He joined Teagasc in 2006 and has been Director of Research since 2009.
 He is an agricultural scientist and sustainable livestock systems specialist, with over 30 years’ experience in technical and senior managerial capacities in Agri-Food research, education and development institutions.
 He also contributes to various national and EU committees and bodies, review panels and scientific advisory boards, and became President of the European Animal Task Force in 2020.
 He was a Lead Author on the fourth assessment report of working group III of the IPCC.
 He was appointed Adjunct Professor in UCD in 2017.